joshwright10/NexthinkPSUtils/docs/functions/Get-NxtMetricUsageInDashboards.md

 ### -ModuleXMLPath
 Specifies the XML file containing an export of metrics from the Nexthink Finder.
-Note that the MetricTree can be exported by right clicking on the Scores section and then exporting to file.
+The individual Dashboard Modules can be exported from the Portal.
+Bulk exports must be done via the CLI.
+See the documentation for advice on bulk exporting Dashboard Modules.

 ```yaml
 Type: System.String